python/cpython/Doc/library/enum.rst

 .. class:: EnumType

-   :class:`EnumType` is the :term:`metaclass` for :class:`enum` enumerations.
+   *EnumType* is the :term:`metaclass` for *enum* enumerations.
 It is possible to subclass *EnumType* -- see :ref:`Subclassing EnumType <enumtype-examples>` for details.

    :class:`EnumType` is responsible for setting the correct :meth:`!__repr__`, :meth:`!__str__`, :meth:`!__format__`, and :meth:`!__reduce__` methods on the
-   final :class:`enum`, as well as creating the enum members, properly handling duplicates, providing iteration over the enum class, etc.
+   final *enum*, as well as creating the enum members, properly handling duplicates, providing iteration over the enum class, etc.

    .. method:: EnumType.__call__(cls, value, names=None, \*, module=None, qualname=None, type=None, start=1, boundary=None)